Baidicoot/soviet-language/README.md

 # Soviet-Script

-The main and default server for soviet-script is ws://aidan-network.duckdns.org:25565
+The main and default server for soviet-script is ws://aidan-network.duckdns.org:25565 - NOW OFFLINE

 ## Useage
 ### Running